-Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment were again ordered to the offensive; it would be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was to be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.

-The encounter unfortunately proved to be another illconceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.
+The encounter had proved to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.

-(Right above: This is the ground over which the 1st Battalion advanced and then mostly conceded at Gueudecourt on October 12.
+(Preceding page: This is the ground over which the 1st Battalion advanced and then mostly conceded at Gueudecourt on October 12.
 Some few managed to reach the area where today stand the copse of trees and the Gueudecourt Caribou, on the far right horizon. - photograph from 2007)